 Then, in 1570, a map of the Spanish New World drawn by a Flemish cartographer circulated in the Caribbean, showing the elusive islands, for the first time, with the unpoetic name of Islas de los Galapagos (Islands of the Giant Tortoises).
 This map, in buccaneer’s hands, was used to maraud up and down the Pacific in the 1600s.

-Late in the 18th century came the whaler fleets that made the archipelago a centre of operations, but after a number of years the whalers, too, left when the profits weren’t worth the costly, lengthy routes.
+Late in the 18th century came the whaler fleets that made the archipelago a center of operations, but after a number of years the whalers, too, left when the profits weren’t worth the costly, lengthy routes.
 The whalers are, indeed, the human group that leaves the first devastating impact on the islands: thousands of giant tortoises killed, domestic animals introduced.
 These events will prove later the reasons for having a strong conservation campaign in today’s Galapagos.

 In sum, nobody really wanted the Galapagos — until 1832.
-On February 12th, Colonel Ignacio Hernandez, of Ecuador, with instructions from General Jose de Villamil, planted the Ecuadorian flag on Floreana Island, and took possession of what he named officially Las Islas Galapagos on behalf of his government.
+On February 12th, Colonel Ignacio Hernandez, of Ecuador, with instructions from General Jose de Villamil, planted the Ecuadorian flag on Floreana Island and took possession of what he named officially Las Islas Galapagos on behalf of his government.
 Some sixty years later, in 1892, most of the islands received a Spanish name, all related to the Discovery of America.

-Galapagos Cruise description
+Galapagos Cruise Description

 The Center of the Andean World

-There are 17 colonial churches around Cusco, all of them built above Inca ceremonial temples.
+There are 17 colonial churches around Cuzco, all of them built above Inca ceremonial temples.
 This is part of the “religious fusion” currently found in the city.
 Have you heard about this… come, let us show you.

 The city served as a hub for a vast network of roads interconnecting the whole of South America, from the southern part of present-day Colombia to the northern part of what is now Argentina.

-The architectural legacy of Cusco dates back to the 15th century including fine stone carving and perfect locking between stone blocks, and the trapezoidal design of entryways.
+The architectural legacy of Cuzco dates back to the 15th century including fine stone carving and perfect locking between stone blocks, and the trapezoidal design of entryways.
 These buildings include Sacsayhuaman, in the upper part of the city; the Korikancha (temple of the sun) on top of which the Spanish built the Santo Domingo convent; and on the street called Hatun Rumiyoc (two blocks from the main square)the wall that includes the famous 12-sided stone.
-Following the arrival of the Spaniards, Cusco became a mestizo and colonial city featuring splendid colonial constructions, built on top of Inca foundations, and which developed its own mestizo style of architecture and painting that can be seen in the Cathedral and the Compañia de Jesus church.
+Following the arrival of the Spaniards, Cuzco became a mestizo and colonial city featuring splendid colonial constructions, built on top of Inca foundations, and which developed its own mestizo style of architecture and painting that can be seen in the Cathedral and the Compañia de Jesus church.